 Booking Details: Bookings close at 5pm (GMT+7) on the day before the date of a tour if made in person at our office or 24 hours in advance if booking online.
 A 30% non-refundable deposit is required to secure your booking.
 The balance should be paid at our Chiang Mai office by 8pm on the day before your tour.

 The project is owned by Pasert & Kanjana Suttho and run with the help of their family including their daughter, Fern.
 For several years the family ran an elephant camp offering elephant rides to tourists.
 The elephants were required to provide rides for several hours a day and they were often tired and under weight.
 They saw how the elephants at Elephant Nature Park, just a short distance away, were living freely in herds and were well cared for.
 Kanjana decided to visit Lek to talk about following her example.
 After learning about the ‘Saddle Off’ model, they were keen to adopt a more evolved program, offering activities that come naturally to the elephants.
-The herd includes three female elephants: Mae Ploy (born 1980), Mae Taew (born 1978) and Boon Mee (born 1979), all retired from elephant riding.
-Mae Taew and Mae Ploy have formed a close friendship, while Boon Mee prefers to be alone.
+The herd includes three female elephants who used to do elephant riding and have formed close friendships since being able to spend their days together.
 Since making the transition, the condition of the elephants at this project has greatly improved.
 The elephant’s spirits have been lifted by their newfound freedom and they are now enjoying their new lives, being visited by people who show them love and respect.